metuuu/midi-music-generator/README.md

 Two constraints shaped the architecture.

-**Your game is native (Unity/Godot/Unreal), so Strudel cannot run in it.** Strudel is a browser library built on Web Audio.
-It is therefore used here as a *composition and audition* tool, not a runtime.
+**Strudel only runs in a browser.** It is a live-coding library built on Web Audio, so it cannot be the playback layer anywhere else.
+It is used here as a *composition and audition* tool, not a runtime.
 The shipping path is MIDI → rendered audio.

 **Strudel is AGPL-3.0-or-later**, so it is quarantined. `src/web/audio.ts` is the only file that imports it — verify with `grep -rn "@strudel" src --include="*.ts" | grep import`.
 Everything else, including `render/strudel.ts` (which emits Strudel code as text but never imports it), is MIT and dependency-free.